cryobry/installjrmc/README.md

     By default installs as root service to handle www permissions more gracefully
 ```

+MC helper services are installed as system-level services (`--service-type=system`) by default and are manipulable as admin: `sudo systemctl stop jriver-servicename@username.service`.
+It is also possible to create user-level services using `--service-type=user` that can be manipulated by the unprivileged user: `systemctl --user stop jriver-mediacenter`.

-It is possible to install multiple services at one time using multiple `--service` blocks: `installJRMC --repo --service jriver-x11vnc --service jriver-mediacenter`
+Multiple services (but not `--service-types`) at one time using multiple `--service` blocks: `installJRMC --repo --service jriver-x11vnc --service jriver-mediacenter`

 #### `jriver-x11vnc` versus `jriver-xvnc`